 Fear is one of the most universal emotions.
 Whether it’s fear of being alone or a phobia of spiders, everyone experiences fear, but meditation can help.

-Everyone has fears and phobias.
-Whether it’s fear of being alone, or fear of spiders or aeroplanes, everyone experiences fear.
-Although it feels negative and can be painful, fear serves an important role: It protects us from making costly mistakes and taking too many risks.
+Despite being an uncomfortable emotion, it serves an important role: It protects us from making costly mistakes and taking too many risks.

 Meditation For Fear